| Safe Haskell | None |

 Takes a curried function and reads all of its arguments by type using

-for the final result value of the function.
+arg, returning an Args for the final result value of the function.

-fun0 :: Int fun0 = 5 w0 :: Args Int w0 = wire fun0 fun1 :: Bool -> Int fun1 _ = 5 w1 :: Args Int w1 = wire fun1 fun2 :: String -> Bool -> Int fun2 _ _ = 5 w2 :: Args Int w2 = wire fun2 :}
+>>>:{fun0 :: Int fun0 = 5 w0 :: Args Int w0 = wire fun0 fun1 :: Bool -> Int fun1 _ = 5 w1 :: Args Int w1 = wire fun1 fun2 :: String -> Bool -> Int fun2 _ _ = 5 w2 :: Args Int w2 = wire fun2 :}

 getConstructorArgs :: Constructor m bean -> Args (m (Regs bean)) Source #

-Get the inner Args
+Get the inner Args value for the Constructor, typically for inspecting

-s of its arguments/registrations.
+TypeReps of its arguments/registrations.

 getConstructorCallStack :: forall (m :: Type -> Type) bean.
 Constructor m bean -> CallStack Source #

-For debugging purposes, Constructor
+For debugging purposes, Constructors remember the CallStack

 of when they were created.